dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/google_analytics.md

    1. Create a new JSON key by selecting "Manage Keys" > "ADD KEY" > "CREATE".
    1. You can download the ".json" file containing the necessary credentials for future use.

-#### Grab google OAuth credentials
+#### Grab google OAuth credentials - ( Second authentication method )

 You need to create a GCP account to get OAuth credentials, if you don't have one.
 To create one follow these steps:

 1. Ensure your email used for the GCP account has access to the GA4 property.

 1. Open a GCP project in your GCP account.

 1. Enable the Analytics API in the project.

 1. Search credentials in the search bar and go to Credentials.

 1. Go to Credentials -> OAuth client ID -> Select Desktop App from the Application type and give an appropriate name.

 1. Download the credentials and fill "client_id", "client_secret" and "project_id" in
    "secrets.toml".

 1. Go back to credentials and select the OAuth consent screen on the left.

 1. Fill in the App name, user support email(your email), authorized domain (localhost.com), and dev contact info (your email again).

-1. Add the following scope: “https://www.googleapis.com/auth/analytics.readonly%E2%80%9D
+1. Add the following scope: “https://www.googleapis.com/auth/analytics.readonly%E2%80%9D"

 1. Add your email as a test user.

 After configuring "client_id", "client_secret" and "project_id" in "secrets.toml".
 To generate the